-Thirty times more than the number of the inhabitants.
-So the statistics say – 100.000 goats for 3000 inhabitants.
+Twenty times more than the number of the inhabitants.
+So the statistics say – 50-60.000 goats at a population of less than 3000 inhabitants.
 The most of the goats (almost 90% of the total) live freely.
 They are everywhere – on the road, near the road, on the rocks, on the beach, in the trees, even on the cars if you are not careful.
 They slowly chew some leaves while they look at you curiously, from one side.
 After all this is thieir island…you are only a guest.

-"Katsika" and "katsiki" are the Greek words for "goat" and "kid" and in the menu of the tavernas you'll find the goat roast as "katsikaki".
+Katsika and katsiki are the Greek words for "goat" and "kid" and in the menu of the tavernas you'll find the goat roast as katsikaki.
 It is one of the most characteristic dishes on the island.
 It is cooked either on a spit, either in the oven, with rice, potatoes, wine, tomatoes, pumpkin, quinces, eggplants or even honey.
 A portion costs about 8-9 Euro.
 The only thing missing from the menu is "goat with goat", as the people from the Karidies restaurant were joking.
-By the way, Karidies taverna is a must on a Sammothrace holiday.
+By the way, Karydies taverna is a must on a Samothrace holiday.
 The charming Profitis Ilias village is famous for the goat roast and the most famous taverna there is called O Vrachos.
 It is one of the main culinary attractions of the island, so it is also a must.

-Before leaving the island don't forget to take a look at the To Gid – Goat Shop from Chora ("gidi" means "small goat").
-You'll find it in the center, near the tavernas and the church.
-It has a nice collection of magnets, t-shirts, hats and all kinds of objects bearing the emblem of the island – the Samothracian goat.
+Before leaving the island don't forget to take a look at the To Gid – Goat Shop from Chora (gidi means "small goat").
+It has a nice collection of magnets, t-shirts, hats and all kinds of other objects printed with the emblem of the island – the Samothracian goat.